-Kolomela employs conventional open-pit mining method involving drilling, blasting, shovel-and-truck loading and hauling.
+The mine employs the conventional open-pit mining method involving drilling, blasting, shovel-and-truck loading and hauling.

 The extracted ore from the mine is sent to the nearby processing plant.
 The ore undergoes primary, secondary and tertiary crushing at the plant.
 The crushed ore is scalped and screened before being sent to the stockyard.

-The mine has a stacker-reclaiming facility at which different grades of processed ore are blended to ensure the grade requirements of the clients.
-Sishen mine’s products are also blended with the mine’s products before final shipment of the ore.
+The mine has a stacker-reclaiming facility, at which different grades of processed ore are blended to ensure the grade requirements of the clients.
+Sishen mine’s products are also blended with the mine’s products before the final shipment of the ore.

-The export ore is sent via a conveyer to the load-out terminal of Kolomela.
-From there it is transported via the newly constructed 36km rail line linking the Sishen-Saldanha export line connected to the Saldanha Bay Port.
+The export ore is sent via a conveyor to the load-out terminal of the mine.
+From there, it is transported via the newly constructed 36km rail line linking the Sishen-Saldanha export line connected to the Saldanha Bay Port.